How Much Fabric for Upholstery? Chairs, Sofas, and Cushions

 - Pattern scale: Large-scale prints look dramatic but cost more due to matching waste; small-scale patterns or solids minimize waste

-Standard 54-inch decorator and upholstery fabric is the correct bolt width for furniture — not quilting cotton, which isn't durable enough for seating.
+Standard 54-inch decorator and upholstery fabric is the correct bolt width for furniture.
+Quilting cotton isn't durable enough for seating.

-Get your exact yardage estimate using the [upholstery fabric calculator](/fabric-calculator), and read our [fabric cost guide](/blog/fabric-cost-calculator) to budget your total material cost before starting the project.
-Visit our [about page](/about) for more on how our calculations are built.
+Once you have your piece list, run each cut through the calculator and check the totals against our fabric cost guide to see what the project will actually cost before you commit.
+Visit the about page for more on how our calculations are built.